Phantom329/Dynamico/README.md

 # Dynamico
-Andrew likes to suck on his friends toes in a sexual manner
+Andrew likes to suck on his friends penises in a sexual manner